David Speers: Awards

 Between 2006 and 2015, Speers has been awarded with an ASTRA Award for "outstanding performance" by a presenter or journalist every year with the exception of 2010.
 The awards were discontinued after 2015.

 Speers won a Walkley Award in December 2014 for a notable interview with Attorney General George Brandis, in which Brandis struggled to explain what metadata was despite being the minister in charge of proposed new laws surrounding the storage and police access of metadata.
 Speers won the same award at the 2015 event (which Speers also hosted) for his notable "The Fixer" interview with Christopher Pyne on PM Agenda.

 In 2016, Speers was named one of the 50 most powerful people in Australian television by News Corp Australia.

 Speers won the Subscription Television Award for Best Male Presenter at the 2017 AACTA Awards.

 Personal life

 Speers' parents are Peter Speers and Robyn (née Cowled).
-He lives in Melbourne, and is married to Liz, with whom he has two children, born in 2010 and 2014.
+He lives in Canberra and is married to Liz, with whom he has two children who were born in 2010 and 2014.

 Speers plays the trumpet and demonstrated this ability while hosting the 2010 ASTRA Awards.